Introduction to botanical painting

 Who it's for

 The course is suitable for both beginners and improvers.
-There will be a maximum of 16 people in the group.
+There will be a maximum of 9 people in this group.

 - Three days of expert tuition (10am – 4pm)

 *We will provide the paints, sable brushes, watercolour paper and drawing papers, plus tracing paper, etc. Attendees are requested to bring drawing equipment to include 2H and HB pencils of professional quality, or preferably mechanical pencils of 0.3mm diameter with 2H and HB leads and a plastic eraser.
 We will have dividers and rulers to borrow on the day.
 A notebook may be useful.